Garccosta/Python-Bash-SearchShortcut/README.md

 ﻿# Python Bash Search Shortcut

 This project uses some python and bash scripts to quickly search the web using shortcuts in the Terminal(Shell/prompt).

 It was inspired by "Automating the Boring Stuff with Python Programming" book/course.

 ## How it works

-You type in the Terminal the bat file name along with the arguments to be searched with blank spaces separating them.
+You type in the Terminal or on Windows Run command dialog box(shortcut: "Windows key + R") the bat file name along with the arguments to be searched with blank spaces separating them.

 Example: